StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 If you are looking to buy and sell stocks on your own, you are looking for an online broker.
 When you open an account with a regulated brokerage, you can deposit money and make investments in the stock market.

 If you want someone to manage your money for you, you will want to hire a financial advisor.
 We prefer registered investment advisors who are paid a predictable fee over registered representatives who charge commissions.
-To get started finding a registered investment advisor, search our sister site, investor.com.
+Get started finding a registered investment advisor over on our sister site, investor.com.

 Can I start trading with $100?